 In the past, there was no concept of grace period for such H1B holders and they were out of status upon job termination or layoff…but, in Jan 2017, USCIS made effective a set of rules that helps certain employment based non-immigrants such as H1B holders.
 Let’s look at the official rule details and FAQs on the same.

-What is Official H1B Grace Period 60 Days USCIS Rule ?
-Regulation Details ?
+What is Official H1B Grace Period USCIS Rule ?